-This warning may also appear when linking objects generated by GCC.
+This warning can also appear when linking objects generated by GCC.
 GCC uses linker relocations for references internal to each object.
-The targets of these relocations may not have appropriate mapping symbols that allow the linker to determine whether the target is code or data, so a warning will be generated.
+The targets of these relocations might not have appropriate mapping symbols that permit the linker to determine whether the target is code or data, so a warning is generated.
 By contrast, armcc resolves all such references at compile-time.

-L6319W: Ignoring <cmd> command.
+Ignoring <cmd> command.
 Cannot find section <objname>(<secname>).

+For example, when building a Linux application, you might have:

+--keep (.init_array)

-For example, when building a Linux application, you may have e.g. "--keep (.init_array)" on the linker command-line in your makefile, but this section may not be present, e.g. when building with no C++, in which case this warning is reported:
+on the linker command-line in your makefile, but this section might not be present when building with no C++, in which case this warning is reported:

-L6319W: Ignoring --keep command.
+Ignoring -- keep command.
 Cannot find section (.init_array)

-You can often ignore this warning, or suppress it with --diag_suppress 6319
+You can often ignore this warning, or suppress it with --diag_suppress 6319.

-L6320W: Ignoring <cmd> command.
+Ignoring <cmd> command.
 Cannot find argument '<argname>'.